JorjMcKie/Prime-numbers/README.md

 # Prime-numbers
 Some demo prime number methods using elementary pure Python.
 ## Contains
-* **primzahl.py:** A cli demo script to serve as a frontend for invoking prime number methods and displaying their results.
-These function are prime factorization, looking up the next prime (twin) and counting primes and prime twins below a certain number.
+* **primzahl.py:** A CLI demo script to serve as a frontend for invoking prime number methods and displaying their results.
+These functions are prime factorization,looking up the next prime (twin) and counting primes and prime twins below a certain number.
 Whenever possible, just hitting ENTER uses last function's output as input.
-So for example, ENTER will continue to show primes (prime twins respectively) in ascending order.
+So for example, ENTER will continue to show primes (or prime twins respectively) in ascending order.

 * **primes.py:** Contains the class definition for all prime number calculations.
 Can be used independently from the other files.
 Loading stored, previously calculated prime numbers is done during import - not during object creation.
+The `__del__` method of this class automatically performs a save to disk, if new prime numbers have been calculated.
 There is a built-in limit on the largest prime saved to disk, currently 5 million.
-This limit can be overwritten during object creation, and of course this file can be changed, too.
-Prime numbers are stored as 32 bit integers ("unsigned long", using the `array` standard Python module, not a simple list), so there is an upper limit of about 4.3 billion for the largest prime number.
-When new primes must be claculated, a **deterministic** version of the **Miller-Rabin-Test** is used - currently adapted to this upper limit.
+This limit can be overwritten during object creation, and of course the definition can be updated, too.
+Prime numbers are stored as 32 bit integers ("unsigned long", using the `array` standard Python module, not a simple list), so there is an absolute upper limit of about 4.3 billion for the largest storable prime number.
+When new primes must be claculated, a **deterministic** version of the **Miller-Rabin-Test** is used.

-* **primzahl.json:** an optional file defining message translations from English to another language for the cli script **primzahl.py**.
+* **primzahl.de, primzahl.es:** optional files defining message translations from English to German and Spanish, respectively.
+The CLI script **primzahl.py** will check its first invocation parameter for an appropriate file extension.
 If missing, English will be used.
-A German version is included as an example.

 * **primenumbers.zip:** an optional file containing prime numbers until about one million.
 To be placed in the user's home directory.
 The actual prime number data in this file is LZMA-compressed (Python 3, or DEFLATEd in Python 2) and only occupies 58 KB.
 Will be extended automatically, based on highest prime number used in a session.
 Will be created automatically in the user's home directory if missing.
 During a session, these data serve as a cache to keep calculations of new prime number to a minimum.

 ## Features
 * Perform prime factorization of an integer.
 Returns a list of pairs `[p, e]`, where `p` is a prime and `e` its exponent.
 Primes obviously only contain one such pair.
-* Return the smallest **prime** greater than a given number.
+* Return the smallest **prime** following a given number.
-* Return the smallest **prime twin** greater than a given number.
+* Return the smallest **prime twin** following a given number.
 * Return **count of primes** less or equal a given number (so-called Pi function).
 * Return **count of prime twins** less or equal a given number.
 * Automatically append new calculated prime numbers to an `array.array` of format "L" (unsigned long).